 In China, alcohol consumption is at 62 billion liters and driven primarily by the growing middle class.
 Overall, there is a booming demand for premium and more expensive alcoholic beverages, opening opportunities for foreign businesses.
 Imports for beer were at 822 million liters in 2018, while wines and spirits reached 687 million liters and 83 million liters, respectively.
 This article discusses how to export alcohol to China.

-Before exporters can sell alcohol in China, they need to follow the strict regulations set by Customs.
+Before exporters can sell alcohol in China, businesses need to follow the strict regulations set by Customs.
 They must also consider the local standards and understand the exporting process.
 China has taxes applied to different alcoholic beverages.
 Pertinent documents like customs declaration and insurance policy must also be prepared to avoid shipment delays.

 Targeting Market Niche